Register for email updates on an application's progress and decision.

 Will be dealt with by a senior officer who has been given the authority to make planning decisions.
 This is known as a delegated decision.

-The recommendation for these will be made to 1 of the city's 2 Planning and Highway committees where Councillors will make a decision.
+The recommendation for these will be made to the Planning and Highways Committee where Councillors will make a decision.

 Councillors may accept the recommendation or discuss the proposal further before deciding to accept or reject the application.
 Sometimes they will need to visit the site to be sure of making the right decision.

-You can speak at Planning and Highway Committees, but any comments you wish to make should be given in writing even if you intend to speak.
+Chance to speak at the Planning and Highway Committee, but any comments you wish to make should be given in writing even if you intend to speak.

 Please say which application concerns you.
 Each application has its own 'Case Number', e.g. 12/01234/FUL, and it should be quoted in any correspondence.